-In this article we explore the reasons that led local authorities to add fluoride to our water supplies, as well as explaining how, at certain levels, fluoride may be harmful our health – and finally what you should do if you want to report and remove flouride from your tap water.
+In this article we explore the reasons that led local authorities to add fluoride to our water supplies, as well as explaining how, at certain levels, fluoride in water may actually be harmful to our health – and finally what you should do if you want to report and remove fluoride from your drinking water.

 As of 2016 artificially fluoridated water is supplied for over 70% of the population in all states and territories across Australia.
-Used as an oral health aid fluoridation has been used within our water supplies since 1953, two years after it's acceptance across the USA.
+Used as an oral health aid fluoridation has been used within our water supplies since 1953, two years after its acceptance across the USA.
 As Australia has warmer climate than North America our recommended levels vary significantly in comparison, with the current recommended amounts within the guidelines set by Australian Drinking Water at a maximum of 1.5mg/L.

 Whilst fluoride is universally regarded as great for oral health, helping prevent teeth cavities, there still remains controversy about whether directly ingesting the substance is harmful to our overall health.

-In rare cases some industry experts (such as Dr Mercola) argue that even at the defined 'safe’ level, fluoride can still, according to several studies, cause health problems affecting the brain and thyroid, as well as bringing about behavioural issues such as autism & ADHD.
+In rare cases, some industry experts (such as Dr Mercola) argue that even at the defined 'safe’ level, fluoride can still, according to several studies, cause health problems affecting the brain and thyroid, as well as bringing about behavioural issues such as autism & ADHD.

 Whilst some chemicals can be removed through filtration systems and jugs, fluoride proves to be a more difficult chemical to remove and is only achieved using specialised filters and Reverse Osmosis systems.

-Because of this, if you have any questions about the amount of fluoride that is within your tap water the best course of action should be to contact your water supplier.
+Because of this, if you have any questions about the amount of fluoride that is within your tap water, the best course of action should be to contact your water supplier.
 Beyond this each Australian territory has specialist bodies for public health concerns who you can also contact, and are listed below: